Skip to main content

 Qtip: If your benchmarks don’t look right on your widget, check the following:

-One-time benchmarks have the same industry datasets and filters available as when you create them in the benchmark editor.
+Quick premade benchmarks have the same industry datasets and filters available as when you create them in the benchmark editor.
+Quick premade benchmarks are displayed on widgets as additional metrics, not goal lines.
+For example, on a vertical bar widget, the one-time benchmark would be another vertical bar.

-Qtip: One-time premade industry benchmarks are only compatible with number chart, gauge chart, table, line chart, vertical bar, and horizontal bar chart widgets.
+Qtip: Quick premade industry benchmarks are only compatible with number chart, gauge chart, table, line chart, vertical bar, and horizontal bar chart widgets.

 1. Add a widget to your dashboard.